-Note: If a component (for example, eNVM) is not present in design then it will be disabled in the bitstream component selection.
+Note: If a component (for example, eNVM) is not present in the design, it will be disabled in the bitstream component selection.

-Master file to program at trusted facility - Click to include Fabric and/or eNVM into the bitsream files to be programmed at a trusted facility.
-Note that Security is always programmed in Master file.
+Master file to program at trusted facility - Click to include Fabric and /or eNVM and/or Export Pass Keys in Plaintext into the bitstream files to be programmed at a trusted environment.